news

 The French judicial system experienced a backlog due to a series of high-profile terrorist trials, which took precedence and clogged the court dockets.

-The global pandemic further slowed legal proceedings across France, as courts faced closures, staffing shortages, and restrictions on in-person hearings.
+The pandemic further slowed legal proceedings across France, as courts faced closures, staffing shortages, and restrictions on in-person hearings.

 And French authorities were reportedly cautious about holding a major, high-profile criminal trial just before the 2024 Paris Olympics.